adobe-fonts/adobe-blank/README.md

 ## Getting Involved

-Send suggestions for changes to the Adobe Blank project maintainer, [Dr. Ken Lunde](mailto:lunde@adobe.com?subject=[GitHub]%20Adobe%20Blank), for consideration.
+For any suggestions for changes, please [create a new issue](https://github.com/adobe-fonts/adobe-blank/issues) for consideration.